-Integrating Landscape Design Into Architectural Projects: Top Things to Consider
+Integrating Landscape Design Into ArchitectuRE: Top Things to Consider

-Integrating landscape design into architectural projects is essential for creating homes that feel connected to their surroundings.
-In the San Francisco Bay Area — where indoor-outdoor living is part of daily life — thoughtful landscape planning improves usability, sustainability, and property value.
+Integrating landscape design into architectural projects early on is essential for creating homes that feel connected to their surroundings.
+In the San Francisco Bay Area — where indoor-outdoor living is part of everyday life — thoughtful landscape planning improves usability, sustainability, and property value.

 Integrating landscape design means treating the home and garden as a single design composition.
 Rather than viewing landscaping as decoration applied after construction, architects and landscape architects coordinate spatial planning so that architectural lines extend outward and natural elements shape the experience of the interior.